Julieta7312/Julieta7312/README.md

 🔬 Researcher | Computational Social Science | Hitotsubashi University '25 -->

 Researcher specializing in social sciences with a focus on advanced computational methodologies.
 Committed to open-source knowledge sharing through comprehensive research code and learning materials.
+My dissertation focused on economic and policy-related factors that significantly impact education outcomes and career preferences in post-Soviet states.
 Currently exploring the intersections of Large Language Models and Marketing Science.

 Research Interests:
 - Large Language Models